 When I approach a tree for thinning, I look at several things right away.

 How big are the applets?
 It is tempting to thin early, but I like to wait a bit so that scab can take hold and become obviously visible, bugs can do a little damage, unpollinated or poorly pollinated applets can be rejected and our hail season is more likely to be past us.
 That way I can take out all those newly damaged apples, leaving a sizeable crop of good ones.
 The information about thinning by the time apples reach nickle size is only one piece of information in these decisions, assuming it's true that is.
 The rest has to be intuition, experience and as much as anything guesswork.
 Personally, I hardly blink about fruitlet size until quite a few start to hit quarter size or start going over.

 How many fruits are on the tree?
 A lot of fruits on the tree means larger overall spacings between apples, relative to the normal fruit size of that variety of course.
 If there are very few, I will leave them close together and even in clusters.
-It is better not to leave doubles and clusters, because it's a favorite place for insects to lay eggs or set up camp, but again with the context.
+It is better not to leave doubles and clusters, because it's a favorite place for insects to lay eggs or set up camp, however, again with the context.

 How large is the branch?
 How much weight will it support?

 Am I greedy this year, or striving to maintain annual bearing?
 Or maybe I just DGAF.
 Most trees will fall into biennial bearing easily, meaning that they will produce a lot one year and little to no fruit the next.
 The tools you can use to try to prevent that scenario are adequate thinning and good cultural care.
 Unless I make a real effort, most of my trees are going to be pretty biennial, because my cultural conditions are not great.
 I can live with having king david apples only once every other year.
 I've got bigger problems to tackle.
 In a more ideal world, I'd try to get crops more consistently.